-The Trust is an unincorporated open-ended real estate investment trust established on August 30, 2012 under the laws of the Province of Ontario pursuant to a Declaration of Trust.
-The Trust is a "mutual fund trust" as defined in the Tax Act, but is not a "mutual fund" within the meaning of applicable Canadian securities legislation.
-The head office and registered office of the Trust is located at 163 Cartwright Avenue; Toronto, Ontario, M6A 1V5.
+The Trust is an unincorporated open-ended real estate investment trust established on August 30, 2012 under the laws of the Province of Ontario pursuant to an amended and restated

+Declaration of Trust dated November 20, 2012.
+The Trust is a "mutual fund trust" as defined in the Tax Act as defined below, but is not a "mutual fund" within the meaning of applicable Canadian securities legislation.
+The head office and registered office of the Trust is located at 163 Cartwright Avenue, Toronto, Ontario, M6A 1V5.
 The Trust is the reporting issuer trading on the TSX Venture Exchange under the ticker symbol FCD.UN.